Kmart002/jamortBackend/Documentation.md

   This documentation assumes that the developer is well acquainted with MongoDB/Mongoose, NodeJs and Express

 ## CONCLUSION
-The Person API simplifies the process of managing person records within your application.
+The User API simplifies the process of managing a users record within your application.
 Whether you're building a personal information management system, a contact list, or any other application that requires person-related data, the Person API can help you get started quickly.